 seeking proof that the delivery is being received by a person over the age of 18

 purpose and benefits of RSA

-strategies to minimise the harm associated with liquor abuse:
+strategies to minimize the harm associated with liquor abuse:

 those laid down in legislation or codes of conduct